 - Produce 3D visuals for each space (see our architectural visualisation page for examples).

-- Produce an electrical layout with home network.
+- Design an electrical layout with home network.

 - Provide a price estimate for Stage 3.

 For more extensive projects, we produce schematics and submit planning applications to the Council.
-On your behalf, we engage specialist support, such as from a structural engineer or Party Wall surveyor.
-We oversee achievement of necessary statutory approval for your project, and hold a competitive tender between building contractors.
-In these cases, the contractual relationship remains between you and each professional whilst we continue to manage everything on a daily basis.
+On your behalf, we engage specialist support from a structural engineer and others.
+We oversee statutory approval for your project, and arrange a competitive tender for the work.
+The contractual relationship remains between you and the professionals whilst we continue to manage everything on a daily basis.

-For more detailed information on the range of options available for stage 2, we would invite you to read our interior design services page.
+For more detailed information on the range of options available for stage 2, please read our interior design services page.

-At the end of stage 2, we would have produced the technical specification, along with a quotation for stage 3.
-This would include the contractor’s price for delivering the project along with our project management fee and anticipated prices for supply of furnishings and fittings.
-We always aim to identify a fixed price for stage 3, recognising that a few Prime Cost and provisional sums may be outstanding for requirements yet to be finalised.
+By the end of stage 2, we would have produced the technical specification, along with a quotation for stage 3.
+This includes the contractor’s price for delivering the project along with our project management fee and anticipated prices for supply of furnishings and fittings.
+We always aim to identify a fixed price for stage 3, recognising that a few Prime Cost and provisional sums may remain for requirements yet to be finalised.

 Stage 3 – Project Delivery